jaderigby/Roastman/README.md

 ## Setup ##

-The easiest way to install Roastman is to first install [bacon](https://github.com/jaderigby/bacon).
+The easiest way to setup Roastman is to first install [bacon](https://github.com/jaderigby/bacon).
 Once bacon is installed, then run the following command:

 ```
 cd ~/Documents/bacon-bits && git clone https://github.com/jaderigby/Roastman.git && bacon set
 ```

-To verify that the install was successful, run `roastman`.
+To verify that the setup was successful, run `roastman`.
 You should see the commands available to you in Roastman, as a result.

 __You are all set!__